 My view is that in many cases this is an area that advisers should discuss with clients.
 Yet I very rarely see advisers providing solid advice to clients with respect to property.

 I'm not talking about providing guidance to clients in relation to specific properties, or acting as property advocates.
 I'm talking about general advice regarding investing in property versus investing in other asset classes, including a discussion of the risks of being invested in property.
 Direct property, after all, has a number of characteristics which would raise alarm bells if they were an investment asset class that was a "financial product".
-It is illiquid, has high transaction costs, is undiversified, and generally requires gearing.
+It is illiquid with high transaction costs, is undiversified, and generally requires gearing.

 I'm also talking about helping clients who are thinking of buying a new home understand the impact that spending an additional $100,000 or $200,000 can have on their long-term financial outcomes.
 The cumulative effect of paying an extra $5,000 or $10,000 per year (whether in terms of the interest on the loan, or the returns they would be foregoing on their equity) can have a tremendous impact over time.